The person suffering tooth sensitivity experiences intense, sharp, and short pain when doing so.

-- Use a toothpaste designed to help protect teeth from sensitivity.
+- Use toothpaste designed to help protect Tooth sensitivity.

 Although there are many effective over-the-counter methods for treating sensitive teeth, it is always advisable to consult your dental professional if you continue to have hypersensitivity, as it can be a sign of more serious problems.